0tic/IntroToDataStructures/README.md

-# Projects from MCS 360 - Introduction to Data Structures
+# Projects from college courses

 by Isaac Young